Luton Town Hall: First town hall

 The original Town Hall was built in the classical style with Doric columns supporting a frieze designed by Luton architects John Williams and Sons in 1846 and was built for a total cost excluding the purchasing of the land for £2,200.
 In 1856 a small tower and clock was added in commemoration of the Crimean War.
 It was built by the Town Hall Company to hold public meetings and entertainment in the town and was only brought into public ownership by the Luton Local Board of Health in 1874.
 The building became the headquarters of Luton Borough Council after it succeeded the Local Board of Health in 1876.

 On Peace Day, 19 July 1919, a crowd of ex-servicemen assembled, unhappy with unemployment and other grievances.
 The riot started after members of the council arrived to read out the proclamation of peace and many in the crowd expressed their disapproval.
 Tension boiled over into violence and a number of protesters broke through the police line and forcibly entered the town hall.
 Shortly after a number of violent clashes took place, with the town hall being stormed by the crowd and eventually set on fire.

 Order was eventually restored to the town by midnight on 19 July, but the fire brigade were unable to extinguish the fire and by the next morning the town hall was little more than ruins.
-The remains of the building were demolished in August 1919 and the statue "Peace", which was designed by Sir Reginald Blomfield and inscribed with the names of dead servicemen from the First World War, was unveiled in 1922.
+The remains of the building were demolished in August 1919.
+The war memorial, which was designed by Sir Reginald Blomfield and inscribed with the names of dead servicemen from the First World War, was unveiled in 1922.
 Following the destruction of the building the town's administration was carried out from the Carnegie library.